Physics Quizzes

 Category: PRESSURE AND MOMENTS

-1. Which of the following factors affects the center of gravity of an object?
+1. Which of the following objects has its center of gravity closer to the ground?

 2 / 25